odinuv/web/articles/web-applications/database-migrations.md

 standard migrations.

 ## Summary
+It does not matter whether you use Phinx or other migration tool.
+The ides behind and workflow is very similar.

 The benefit of using database migrations is that the process can also be automated.
 You can create a simple bash script for each fresh install or database update and this script can be executed when you pull new code from main Git repository using hooks (use `post-merge` hook).

+Migrations are also very useful for [Docker](https://en.wikipedia.org/wiki/Docker_(software)) because you do not want to setup the database by hand each time you reset the container.
+Docker container can also execute migration script on start automatically.

 ### New Concepts and Terms
 - Database migrations